daniadelapuenteveliz/dynamo-query-builder-typescript/README.md

 # dynamo-query-builder

-This library designed for managing objects stored in Amazon DynamoDB, laveragin partition key (PK) and sort key (SK) architecture for efficient data organization and querying.
+This library is designed for managing objects stored in Amazon DynamoDB, leveraging partition key (PK) and sort key (SK) architecture for efficient data organization and querying.

-## Connect DynamoDB
+## Connecting to DynamoDB

-First instance a `DynamoClient`.
-AWS credentials, can be provided in two ways:
+First, instantiate a `DynamoClient`.
+AWS credentials can be provided in two ways:

 ### 1: Explicit IAM Credentials
 Pass credentials directly in the configuration